daradib/openwebui-plugins/README.md

 2. **Build the document store** using the [build utility][build_document_store.py]
 3. **Import the tool** into Open WebUI
 4. **Configure the connection** to the document store
+5. **Create a model** in the workspace with access to the tool and a custom prompt

 #### Tool Parameters